MV Aorangi (1924): Service

 On 1 September 1939 the Second World War began.
 That October Canadian-Australasian Line introduced a 33 percent war surcharge on passenger fares.
 In January 1940 this was reduced to 15 percent to encourage travel between Australia and New Zealand.

 By October 1940 Aorangi was a troop ship, and in 1941 the UK Ministry of War Transport requisitioned her.
-As such she was service in the Pacific, the Indian Ocean, the Atlantic Ocean and the Mediterranean and Middle East theatre.
+As such she saw service in the Pacific, the Indian Ocean, the Atlantic Ocean and the Mediterranean and Middle East theatre.

 From 12 November 1941 to 18 December 1941, the Aorangi was in “Winston Special” Convoy WS12Z.
 WS12Z convoy sailed just before midnight of November 12 (into the 13th).
 Convoy WS12Z arrived at Freetown, Sierra Leone on 25 November 1941.
 The convoy left Freetown on 28 November 1941.
 The convoy arrived at Durban, South Africa on 18 December 1941.
 Because of the Japanese attacks 8 December 1941, there was a reorganization of the ships, their loads and destinations in Durban.

 From 24 December 1941 to 30 December 1941, Aorangi was in convoy WS12Z-M (Malaya).
 On 24 December 1941, convoys WS12Z-A (Aden), WS12Z-B (Bombay) and WS12Z-M (Malaya) depart Durban.
 The ships in Convoy WS12Z-M, headed to reinforce Singapore, are P&O's SS Narkunda, MV Aorangi, P&O's MV Sussex and MS Abbekerk.